arturictus/wrappi/README.md

     endpoint.consummated_params #=> {"other"=>"foo","foo" => "foo" }
     ```

-  - `headers`: You can modify the client headers here.
+  - __headers:__ You can modify the client headers here.
 Notice that if you want
     to use the client headers as well you will have to merge them.

     default: `proc { client.headers }`